Film Trailer

 In Ken Burns’ recent documentary on country music, western swing was mentioned as merely a sub-genre defined and disseminated by Bob Wills alone.
 The segments on western swing in the documentary were thorough and complete with regard to Wills’ legendary career, however, much important history was not included.
 Although Wills deserves the accolades bestowed upon him as the "King of Western Swing" who brought the genre to national prominence during the 1940s, research has shown that not only did he not “invent” the music, as many of his proponents still insist, but that the growth of western swing in the Southwest was much more complex and gradual, a fascinating study of how rural house dances featuring a fiddle and guitar exploded during the on-coming Swing Era of the 1930s to rival in popularity the massively successful orchestras of iconic figures like Tommy Dorsey, Benny Goodman and Glenn Miller.

-In The Birth & History of Western Swing, the producers will show how founding fathers Bob Wills and Milton Brown literally brought rural string instrumentation to the city, combining frontier fiddles and guitars together with urban jazz, pop, and blues tunes in the early 1930s, serving as a salve for Depression-weary Americans.
-With Brown’s Musical Brownies serving as their prototype model, bands sprang up like weeds throughout the Southwest, beginning in Fort Worth, and then spreading to Dallas and other Texas cities, plus more in Oklahoma, Arkansas and Louisiana.
-The size of the audiences that came to dance to this exciting new music in the dancehalls, auditoriums, and large fraternal halls required amplification, and electric guitars were soon populating every band.
-Important bands such as the Light Crust Doughboys, Bob Wills & his Texas Playboys, Cliff Bruner’s Texas Wanderers, Bob & Joe Shelton’s Sunshine Boys, Bill Boyd & his Cowboy Ramblers, Adolph Hofner’s Texans and the Tune Wranglers each possessed singular personalities and definable sounds of their own, all tuned to their own respective territories and ethnic influences.
+In The Birth & History of Western Swing, the producers show how founding fathers Bob Wills and Milton Brown literally brought the country into the city, combining frontier fiddles and guitars together with urban influenced jazz, pop, and blues tunes during the early 1930s, serving as a salve for Depression-weary Americans.
+With Brown’s Musical Brownies serving as the prototype, bands sprang up like weeds throughout the Southwest, beginning in Fort Worth, and then spreading to Dallas and other Texas cities, plus more in Oklahoma, Arkansas and Louisiana.
+The growing size of audiences that came to dance to this exciting new music in the Texas dancehalls, auditoriums, and large fraternal ballrooms required amplification to hear the music over the shuffling of dancing feet, and the world’s first electric steel and lead guitars were soon populating every band.
+Important bands such as the Light Crust Doughboys, Bob Wills & his Texas Playboys, Cliff Bruner’s Texas Wanderers, Bob & Joe Shelton’s Sunshine Boys, Bill Boyd & his Cowboy Ramblers, Adolph Hofner’s Texans, the Tune Wranglers and Jimmy Revard’s Oklahoma Playboys, each possessing singular personalities and definable sounds of their own, all tuned to their own respective territories and ethnic influences.

-Western swing presided over a boon in radio broadcasts, which spread the music to the farthest reaches of stations’ signals.
-Jukeboxes and electrical transcriptions, both introduced in the mid-1930s, enabled the music to travel even further, and with the migration of Americans to the West Coast during World War II, western swing, with Bob Wills & his Texas Playboys leading the way, went along with it.
+Western swing presided over a boon in radio broadcasts from the Texas Quality Network to Tulsa’s powerful 100,000 watt KVOO, which spread the music to the farthest reaches of America.
+Jukeboxes and electrical transcriptions, both introduced in the mid-1930s, enabled the music to travel even further, and with the migration of Americans to the West Coast during World War II, western swing, with Bob Wills & his Texas Playboys and Spade Cooley & his Orchestra leading the way, went along with it.
 In the 1940s, the music moved to film, and became an even more pervasive presence in theaters across America.
 Honky tonk would rise in the latter half of the 1940s, heavily influenced and adapted from the pioneering amplified electric sound of western swing.
-By the 1950s, television added another dimension to western swing, as the music’s evolving rockabilly sound helped fuel the fire that would eventually become rock ’n’ roll.
-A prime example of this influence was Bill Haley's Four Aces of Western Swing transforming into rock & roll’s famed Bill Haley & the Comets.
+By the 1950s, television added another dimension to western swing, as the music’s evolving Bakersfield and rockabilly sound helped fuel the fire that would eventually become rock & roll.
+A prime example of this influence was Bill Haley’s Four Aces of Western Swing, who transformed into rock & roll’s iconic Bill Haley & the Comets.

-The Birth & History of Western Swing gathers voices from the genre’s past and present, including never-before-aired interviews with many of its first generation of musicians as well as founding father Milton Brown’s late brother Roy Lee, the last survivor who actually witnessed Brown’s history-making dance band in action from the bandstand.
-In addition, it utilizes analysis from its major scholars: Brown biographer Cary Ginell, Wills biographer Dr. Charles Townsend and the author of Jazz of the Southwest, Dr. Jean Boyd, as well as other current keepers of the flame, including Jason Roberts, leader of the current incarnation of Wills’ former group, Bob Wills' Texas Playboys, and Barbara Martin, longtime editor of Western Swing Monthly, the genre’s literary meeting place and Bible.
-Ray Benson of Asleep at the Wheel also lends an insightful voice to the film with stories of the revival of the genre that he spearheaded nearly 50 years ago after the passing of Wills in 1975.
-Jody Nix provides emotional memories of he and his father Holye Nix recording with Wills on his final Grammy Award-winning 1973 album, For The Last Time - Bob Wills & his Texas Playboys.
+The Birth & History of Western Swing gathers voices from the genre’s past and present, including never-before-aired interviews with many of its first generation of musicians as well as founding father Milton Brown’s late brother Roy Lee Brown, the last survivor who actually witnessed the history-making Musical Brownies dance band in action from the bandstand.
+In addition, it utilizes analysis from its major scholars: Brown biographer Cary Ginell, Wills biographer Dr. Charles Townsend and the author of Jazz of the Southwest, Dr. Jean Boyd, as well as other keepers of the flame, including Jason Roberts, leader of the current incarnation of Wills’ former group, Bob Wills' Texas Playboys, and Barbara Martin, longtime editor of Western Swing Monthly, the genre’s literary meeting place.
+Ray Benson of Asleep at the Wheel also lends an insightful voice to the film with stories of Merle Haggard’s revival of the genre that Benson and Jody Nix helped spearhead nearly 50 years ago after the passing of Wills in 1975.
+Nix also provides emotional memories of he and his father Holye Nix recording with Wills on his final Grammy Award-winning 1973 album, For The Last Time - Bob Wills & his Texas Playboys.

 To produce such a sweeping documentary that spans nearly a century of sounds, images, and artifacts, the producers are doing double-duty as preservationists.
 Many of the vintage interviews they have collected were recorded on obsolete media such as analog cassettes, reel-to-reel tapes, and VHS videos, all of which are deteriorating and need careful restoration in order to preserve the precious memories of the genre’s informants.
 Many of these interviews are unique, with the performers not interviewed anywhere else.
 Rare photographs, advertisements, and radio broadcast transcriptions are some of the other valuable artifacts that need to be included, but also require careful restoration.

 The producers of The Birth & History of Western Swing realize there is likely only one opportunity to produce such a documentary and want to ensure all of the important elements necessary to the accurate representation of western swing’s storied history are made available to the production.
-It is therefore critical to gain valued sponsor funding to complete this important project.
-Net proceeds from the film and annual festival will help our nonprofit organization create a lasting tribute to this beloved dance music, with the end-goal of establishing The Birthplace of Western Swing Museum in the city where it all began 90 years ago. . .
-Fort Worth, Texas.
+It is therefore critical to gain valued sponsor funding to help complete this important project.
+Net proceeds from the film and annual music festival will help our 501(c)(3) nonprofit organization create a lasting tribute to this beloved music, with the end-goal of establishing The Birthplace of Western Swing Museum in the city where it all began nearly a century ago in Fort Worth, Texas.

 THE DIFFERENCE BETWEEN WESTERN SWING & COUNTRY MUSIC